Spokane rape kit leads to cold case arrest in 1979 Lake Tahoe killing

 Brittany Wright, a forensics specialist who handles many cold case DNA tests for the Washington State Patrol, was able to pull a male DNA profile from the rape kit, which she entered into CODIS on Feb.
 7.

-Investigators were unable to identify the body at the time, and she remained an unknown for decades.
+Investigators were unable to identify the body at the time, and she remained unknown for decades.

-It wasn't until 2014 when a new investigator, John Gaines, took over the case as part of El Dorado County's Cold Case Homicide Unit tasked with taking a fresh look at unsolved killings from the 1970s, 80s, and 90s.
+A new investigator, John Gaines, took over the case in 2014 as part of El Dorado County's Cold Case Homicide Unit tasked with taking a fresh look at unsolved killings from the 1970s, '80s and '90s.

-Working with a forensic anthropologist, Gaines exhumed the body from a grave in Tahoma, Calif., and published photos of her jewelry, according to a news release from the El Dorado district attorney.
-He noticed a necklace the woman was wearing had been initially identified as a deer necklace when it was in fact a chai pendant, often referenced as a Jewish symbol for life.
+Working with a forensic anthropologist, Gaines exhumed the body from a grave in Tahoma, California, and published photos of her jewelry, according to a news release from the El Dorado district attorney.
+He noticed a necklace the woman was wearing had been initially identified as a deer, when it was in fact a chai pendant, often referenced as a Jewish symbol for life.

-Gaines turned to a local Jewish community hoping the new revelation might help identify the woman, according to a 2014 article in The Jewish News of Northern California.
+Gaines turned to the local Jewish community, hoping the revelation might help identify the woman, according to a 2014 article in The Jewish News of Northern California.

 In the article, Gaines said: "Elvis used to wear the same necklace and I recognized it."

-Carnahan's Volkswagen was found abandoned at a car dealership in Venice, Calif.
+Carnahan's Volkswagen was found abandoned at a car dealership in Venice, California.

 Investigators believe Carnahan may have been alive when the three people found her, according to the warrant.